shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 Yet another tutorial.

 > “Any sufficiently advanced technology is indistinguishable from magic.”
-> ― Arthur C. Clarke, Profiles of the Future: An Inquiry Into the Limits of the Possible
+> ― Arthur C. Clarke, Profiles of the Future: An Inquiry into the Limits of the Possible

 Before we start, here is a list of all the hardwares/sofwares that we will be using.
 * [Raspberry Pi](https://www.raspberrypi.org/) and [Kodi](https://kodi.tv/)